 Glen Strange… Well, he never brought much emotional range to the Frankenstein Monster.
 But in the final fight scene, he pulls off the tricky part of playing the Universal Frankenstein.
 That is, he has to be slow and stagger-y, but still convincingly threatening.
 And he pulls it off.
 I won’t say he does it brilliantly, but he pulls it off.

 Sandra and Joan are both potentially interesting characters.
-Even though both Bud and Lou treat them as semi-interchangeable objects, they are both portrayed as intelligent women who are good at their job.
+Even though both Bud and Lou treat them as semi-interchangeable objects, they are both portrayed as intelligent women who are good at their jobs.
 Sandra – the only female mad scientist I’ve seen in a Universal Frankenstein picture – is so good that she’s able to throw her competence in Dracula’s face when he disagrees with her.
 Unfortunately, Dracula takes control of both her and Joan, sidelining both of these women.
-Sandra’s death at the hands of the Monster is, strangely, a positive development, cementing her role in the film as Dr Frankenstein’s equal.
+Sandra’s death at the hands of the Monster is, strangely, a positive development; completing her Frankensteinian arc and cementing her role in the film as Dr Frankenstein’s equal.
 Joan, on the other hand, ends up just following the lead of Prof. Stevens, probably the most pointless character in the movie.

 In conclusion, Abbot and Costello Meet Frankenstein is the monster mash done right.
 The trick here is pulled off again in Mad Monster Party, Monster Squad, and elsewhere.
 Dracula, Frankenstein’s Monster and the Wolf Man, not just in the same movie, but in the same story.
 It’s the swan song of the classic Universal Monsters, who were just a couple of years away from being supplanted at Universal by the Gill-Man, the Mole People and the Mutant.
 An ocean away, in Britain, they were only a few years away from beginning a new life at Hammer Studios.